He Said-She Said: Showing Interest without Causing Lust

 SHE SAID: This is a great question.
 I’m glad you are taking responsibility for your actions and your role in not causing a man to lust.

 Yes, God did create us to be sexual beings.
 But to act inappropriately on our desires is to act in opposition to God’s plan.
-To delight in one another and to become one (sexually, and I think emotionally, too) is purposed only for marriage (Gen. 2:24).
+To delight in one another and to become one (sexually, and I think emotionally, too) is purposed only for marriage (Genesis 2:24).

 Outside of marriage, we must exhibit self-control when it comes to sex and our desires.
 We can admire one another and want to get to know someone better and show interest.
-But we must stop short of crossing over into or inciting lust (Matt.
-5:27-30).
+But we must stop short of crossing over into or inciting lust (Matthew 5:27-30).

 So, practically speaking, what does that look like?